 - Transfer to a lightly greased 9 x 13 casserole dish.

 - Remove the puff pastry from the fridge and gently unroll.
-Place it over the casserole dish and use a pairing knife to remove excess dough around the edges.
+Place it over the casserole dish and use a paring knife to remove excess dough around the edges.

 - Optional: Combine the egg + a splash of cold water, whisk to combine and brush a very light coating over the top of the pastry.